Incidence and Clinical Profile of Antituberculosis Treatment-Induced Hepatitis in a Tertiary Care Hospital in Southern India OG01-OG05

 Dr. TP Jai Juganya,

 49, Shree Annai Illam, 50 Feet Road, EB colony, Gandhinagar Post, Tirupur-641603, Tamil Nadu, India.

-Introduction: Tuberculosis (TB) has proved to be a menace for the human population especially in developing countries.
-World Health Organisation (WHO) has declared that TB is a global emergency.
-After the widespread use of Anti-Tuberculosis Treatment (ATT) effective control has been achieved.
+Introduction: Tuberculosis (TB) is a major health problem.
+After the widespread use of Antituberculosis Treatment (ATT) effective control has been achieved.
 As with any drug ATT has its own side effects among which hepatitis is of main concern as it can cause significant morbidity and mortality.

 Aim: To assess the incidence of hepatitis in patients receiving ATT as per Revised National Tuberculosis Control Programme (RNTCP) and to know the possible risk factors for the development of drug-induced hepatotoxicity.

 Materials and Methods: This study was done on 318 presumed and confirmed cases of TB patients with baseline bilirubin, liver enzymes (transaminases) and albumin values.
 Out of these 48 lost follow-up and remaining 270 were followed-up and repeat bilirubin, liver enzymes and albumin were done at two weeks or even earlier in patients with symptoms after starting ATT.
 ATT was reintroduced in a stepwise manner as per American Thoracic Society guidelines.
 Results were analysed using MS Excel.